Frequently Asked Questions (FAQ's) - 2021

 Allow time to get to your designated entry checkpoint and time to wait in line.

-All runners should have bibs visible and fastened on the check front of their attire.
+All runners should have bibs visible and fastened on the check front of their attire and present their runner's wrist band.

 The start of the race will not be delayed due to lines at security checkpoints.